 Cover and cook on low for 5 to 6 hours, until meat is tender and cooked.

-About 30 minutes before serving, in a small bowl whisk together four tablespoons of cold water and cornstarch/arrowroot.
-Set the slow cooker on high (if it isn't already) and pour the cornstarch slurry into the pot, stir, then cover and cook another 30 minutes or until ready to serve.
+About 30 minutes before serving, in a small bowl whisk together four tablespoons of cold water and starch or coconut flour.
+Set the slow cooker on high (if it isn’t already) and pour the thickener into the pot, stir, then cover and cook another 30 minutes or until ready to serve.

-Adjust seasonings to taste and serve over rice (or for low carb, use cauli or zucchini rice) and garnish with sesame seeds and scallions.
+Adjust seasonings to taste and serve over rice (or cauli or zucchini rice if on a Reboot) and garnish with sesame seeds and scallions.

 Adapted from: https://www.theironyou.com/2017/09/crock-pot-pepper-steak.html